Conrad-E-Code/Campus-Broadcaster/README.md

 CHANGE DATA ON SERVER: UPDATE

-                Add my id to a table
-                see my tables
+                Add my id to a table (join a group) see my tables
                 see strings from all students in my table delete my strings